inductiva/inductiva/docs-sources/delft3d/run-delta-x-sediment-model/sections/section2.md

 As you can see in the "In Progress" line, the part of the timeline that represents the actual execution of the simulation, the core computation time of this simulation was approximately **hours**.

-To run the 2021 Fall deployment, simply update the `sim_config_filename` parameter accordingly.
+To run the 2021 Fall deployment, simply update the `input_dir` parameter accordingly.

 ## Scaling Up Your Simulation
 Scaling up is simple — either increase the number of vCPUs by choosing a larger `machine_type` (e.g., from `c2d-highcpu-32` to `c2d-highcpu-56`) or switch to a machine from the latest-generation **c4d series**.
 Both approaches can significantly reduce runtime.